Waitetuna River: Pollution

 Pollution has improved at 1.3% a year for the years 1993–2017 for nitrate-N and 3.3% for 2008–2017 for visual clarity as measured by important (i.e. slope direction probability over 95% and RSKSE over 1% pa) improvements in relative seasonal Kendall slope estimator (RSKSE) trends (monthly records are flow-adjusted using a Lowess curve fit with 30% span).
-In 2017 a farm was fined almost $50,000 for pumping dairy effluent into an area where it ponded near the river, where it could be seen from the main road.
-It's possible similar incidents in less public areas may account for the finding in 2011 that most pollutants in the river were deteriorating, despite fencing and planting.
+In 2017, a farm was fined almost $50,000 for pumping dairy effluent into an area where it ponded near the river, where it could be seen from the main road.
+It is possible similar incidents in less public areas may account for the finding in 2011 that most pollutants in the river were deteriorating, despite fencing and planting.
 The study also lacked baseline data.